 The president’s remarks, along with the resignation of two key officials supporting the proposals, have created uncertainty around the next steps.
 SEMI is holding regular conference calls to keep members up to date and developing strong messages for members to use in their communications with government officials.
 SEMI Advocacy in Washington remains actively engaged with executive and congressional officials to ensure that U.S. export controls are narrowly tailored to specific national security concerns and applied at the multilateral level with major trading partners.

-Joe Pasetti is VP, Global Public Policy and Advocacy, at SEMI.
+Joe Pasetti is Vice President of Global Public Policy and Advocacy at SEMI.